Police: Child hurt after DUI drivers pass barricades on Indian Canyon, roll vehicles in separate crashes - KESQ

 He "had been drinking and was driving his juvenile child home from a party in Cathedral City" police tell News Channel 3.

 "He self-extricated himself and his son and walked to a nearby gas station, where they were picked up by a family member, and taken to a local hospital."
-The child, a boy, was seriously hurt.
-He had injuries to his face an unknown internal injures.
+The boy was seriously hurt with injuries to his face and unknown internal injures.
 He was airlifted for treatment at a different hospital.

-News Channel 3 has a crew at the scene and will have a live update on News Channel 3 at Noon.
+"We hope that people understand that rules are put in place for them to follow for a reason," said PSPD Lt.
+Gustavo Araiza.
+"We want everybody to follow the traffic control devices that we provide for the community.
+It's up for their safety.
+In the same respect, this is an example of how driving intoxicated can cause an issue when it comes to following rules of the roadway."